Vickeejai/MY-ELECTRICITY-BILL-NIGERIA-S-POWER-PROBLEM-IN-CHARTS-AND-RECEIPTS/README.md

  - Economists and Energy Analysts
  - Data Storytellers

+### **DATA LIMITATION**

+While this project began with personal electricity data, it was later supported by survey responses from users across different DISCOs in Nigeria, many of whom reported similar billing issues.
+However, the survey sample was limited in size and may not fully capture the diversity of electricity usage patterns or billing experiences across all regions and customer categories in Nigeria.
+A larger, more representative dataset would further strengthen the findings.

 ### **DATA CLEANING STEPS TAKEN**

 I used Excel to clean and prepare the dataset for analysis.
 Here's what I did: